Jamessmith9956/CategoryPrediction/README.md

 Tfidf is better for our case as it will decrease the importance of common words.
 That said I'm mindful of the bias I'm intoducing.

+### LLM embedders
+#### facebook/Data2Vec-text-base
+This model could be used to tokenise the data, then use the basic models from before to predict the category.
+#### RoBERTa
+This is an established model that i'm more familiar with.
+I might start with this. no need to reinvent the wheel here, a decent guide is [here](https://jesusleal.io/2020/10/20/RoBERTA-Text-Classification/)
+#### BAAI/bge-reranker-base
+FlagEmbedding, this

 ## Data preperation
 I've pretty much imediately hit a problem, there are 2 catgories with only 1 record, meaning I cannot seperate them into train test and val sets evenly.
 I have the option of a number of [oversampling methods](https://machinelearningmastery.com/data-sampling-methods-for-imbalanced-classification/), but I might save these for tomorrow and just drop the class for now. looking at the case, I could even generate new entries, but I would have to do the same for the subcategories with similar issues.

-For now: Drop the categories and pick a oversampling method for tomorrow.
+After initally dropping the data, I will purse some augmentation methods for the underrepresented classes, perhaps just by querying an LLM for similar values.

 ### Augmentation methods for text - 14/02/2024
-I'm not that familiar with safely augmenting and oversampling strategies for text data, so I'm doing some research this moring
+I'm not that familiar with safely augmenting and oversampling/undersampling strategies for text data, so I'm doing some research this moring

 # Solutions